राम

 After two verses of philosophical argument, Dnyaneshwar breaks into image, and what an image it is.
 Those who entered the Haripath came to perfect rest, he says.
 They became utterly still.
 Like bees caught within a flower bud.
 The bee entered the blossom drawn by fragrance.
 It went deep, seeking the sweetness at the center.
 And then the petals closed.
 Not as punishment.
 As arrival.
 The bee is sealed within the blossom, surrounded on all sides by nectar, unable to leave, unable to want to leave.
 This is the stillness that follows the end of seeking.

 This verse is for the exhaustion that comes not from too little practice but from too much searching.
 When a seeker has moved from flower to flower, sampling, comparing, evaluating, a weariness sets in.
 Not of God.
 Of the search for God.
 Dnyaneshwar's image says: there is a bud that contains what you have been seeking.
 Go in.
 Go deep.
 Stop sampling.
 And when the petals close around you, do not be afraid.
-This is not a prison.
 This is what you were looking for.

 Read full commentary